LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 end
 {% endhighlight %}

-Of course many programming languages already have this function built in.
-They have highly optimised this simple function.
+Of course many programming languages already have this function built in and have highly optimised it.
 We can do a quick time test:
 {%highlight julia %}
     A = randn(100, 100);